 Every teen (and woman) has their flaws and imperfections– challenges with their looks and feeling confidence in their own unique beauty.
 When you’re young, it’s a time of self-discovery and trying to deal with what you’ve been dealt.
 It is hard to not “fit” into the ideal, but it’s also boring to be just like everyone else!
 Which you, my dear, most certainly are not.
 Your differences make you unique, and your heart and what’s inside it matters THE MOST.

 But, I understand that need to feel balanced, so adding adding some single lashes to balance the look of your eyes would be best.
-Andrea is a brand of eyelashes that is great – they have short individuals lashes (Perma Lash Flair) that should do the trick.
+Andrea is a brand of eyelashes that is great – they have short individuals lashes (learn more about Perma Lash Flair) that should do the trick.
 I just dab the knotted end in a bit of lash glue and apply it along the lash line.

 Andrea also makes a single lash strip (think a row of lashes like your own) and it’s really great looking and quite natural – the model number is #53.
 Check it out – very easy to apply. (editorial note: you can remove them with Andrea’s Perma Lash Remover – gentle and very easy.)